KNX-IOT/KNX-IOT-Virtual/README.md

 - go to the repo (cd)
 - mkdir build
 - cmake .. -DwxWidgets_ROOT_DIR=c:/wxWidgets-3.1.5
-- build with visual studio
+- open solution (sln) created in the build folder with visual studio
+- build the applications in visual studio

 ### knx_iot_virtual_pb